SinaMajdieh/Sorts/README.md

 ## Bubble Sort
 Using Bubble Sort algorith to sort the array bot ascending and descending by giving Ascending parameter false or true.
 You can pass int array or float64 array to BubbleSort.
-This function does NOT affect the array and returns []float64 slice.
+This function does NOT affect the array and returns a []float64 slice.

 You can use it like this:
 ```go